ItzPalmz/os-pong/README.md

+# Note

+Used the starter code from https://github.com/CMKL-Courses/sys101-s25-baremetal to create a os pong game.

 # Bare Metal Starter

 This is a starting implementation for a simple bare metal kernel for x86-64 architecture.
 The implementation is based on [rust-osdev/bootloader](https://github.com/rust-osdev/bootloader) crate,